-Following TPLO surgery, many pet owners may find themselves navigating the recovery process with their dog.
+Following TPLO surgery, many pet owners may find themselves going through the healing process with their dog.
+Sometimes this realization may set in quickly when you arrive for your dog knee surgery appointment.
 Here are some tips to help you through the TPLO surgery and recovery.

 Prepare A Recovery Area at Home